 St. Lawrence's currently enjoys permission from The Church of England for six Sunday services each year and an unlimited number of additional services on an occasional basis, though no services are currently held.
 During the most recent three years the church has hosted learning events managed and delivered by the Churches Conservation Trust staff including KS1/2 'A Different View, 'Christmas Memories', and 'Simon de Montford'.
-The church is popular with tourists, though no group tours were recorded in 2019.
+The church is popular with tourists.

-St Lawrence's also hosts a Christmas tree festival every year throughout December, where local businesses decorate trees to be placed in the church for the public to come and view.
 Three local volunteers, along with the local historical society, regularly take on stewardship of the church, and are able to offer guided tours as requested by visitors.
 The historical society also create and maintain many of the displays in the church.